GoogleCloudPlatform/software-delivery-blueprint/infra-template/README.md

 # Overview

 `infra-template` contains the infrastructure as code (IaC) for provisioning the single tenant application project group infrastructure.
-The `infra-template` folder is hydrated into a template repository during the execution of the [`bootstrap.sh`][software-delivery-app] script.
+The `infra-template` folder is hydrated into a template repository during the execution of the [bootstrap.sh][bootstrap] script.
 During the creation of a new application by the Application Factory, the infrastructure template repository is then instantiated into an application specific IaC repository called `<app_name>-infra`.

 ## Table of Contents